bikeshedders/xchacha-rfc/xchacha.md

 The same HChaCha20 subkey derivation can also be used in the context of an AEAD_ChaCha20_Poly1305 implementation to create AEAD_XChaCha20_Poly1305, as described in (#aeadxchacha20poly1305).
+Note that, with the AEAD mode, the initial block counter is set to 1 instead of 0, since the first block is used to derive the one-time Poly1305 key.

 ### XChaCha20 Pseudocode